esacinc/qcAssayPortal/README.md

 Experiment 4, stability (Stability)
 Experiment 5, reproducible detection of endogenous analyte (Endogenous)

-The work flow of qcAssayPortal is shown in workflow.pdf.
+The work flow of qcAssayPortal is shown in src\qcAssayPortal\doc\workflow.pdf.

 A report file will be generated which will capture the details of errors and warnings when running the R codes for the individual experiment.
-The details of the errors and warnings are listed in issue_categories.pdf
+The details of the errors and warnings are listed in src\qcAssayPortal\doc\issue_categories.pdf

 Documentation
 -------------